rarkhipov/retentioneering-framework/docs/source/getting_started/installation.rst

 Python package
 ==============

--  To install Python package from github, you need to clone our repository.
+-  To install Python package from github, you need to clone our repository:

    .. code:: bash

        git clone https://github.com/appintheair/aita-ml-retentioneering-python.git

--  Then, install dependencies from the requirements.txt file from that directory.
+-  Then, install dependencies from the requirements.txt file from that directory:

    .. code:: bash